pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

             ├── ForumBundle/
             └── SiteBundle/

 Now comes a simple and recurring question: where should you place the `User` entity?
 Inside the `ForumBundle`?
 Or the `BlogBundle`?
-Shold you create a separate bundle to hold all features related to the user entity, like a `UserBundle`?
+Should you create a separate bundle to hold all features related to the user entity, like a `UserBundle`?
 For that problem, people come up with all kinds of solutions.

 I've seen bundles created just with the purpose of holding entities, such as `EntityBundle`.
 I've also seen bundles that are considered to exist on a different layer in comparison to the other ones, so they come up with a `CommonBundle` or a `AppBundle`.
 Still, in my opinion, the problem persists.
 What is the problem again?
 Having to follow a bundle structure for a non-compliant case.
 Should the `User` entity really be inside a bundle?
 And that leads us to the directory structure of the project.

 ## Directory structure

 With the beauty of the Composer [autoloader](http://getcomposer.org/doc/01-basic-usage.md#autoloading) — or any [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) compatible autoloader — you don't have to worry about diverting from the Symfony full-stack directory structure.
 Just create your directories as you see fit, place your classes in there and you are good to go.
-Let's take the same example from above to put this in pratice.
+Let's take the same example from above to put this in practice.
 What if we had a structure like this:

     src/
     └── Vendor/